KRU-Coder/spell/README.md

 └── README.md

-## Contributing
-Contributions are welcome!
-If you'd like to contribute to the project, please follow these steps:

-Fork the repository and clone it locally.
-Create a new branch for your feature or bug fix.
-Make your changes and test thoroughly.
-Commit your changes with clear messages.
-Push your changes to your fork.
-Submit a pull request explaining the changes made.

 ## License
 This project is licensed under the MIT License.
-See the LICENSE file for details.
+See the [LICENSE](./LICENSE) file for details.